Rogue-1/HTB/Machines/Linux/RouterSpace.md

-### For reasons I wont get into I am unable to run the app to get to the next step.
+## For reasons I wont get into I am unable to run the app to get to the next step.
 So I got some help with this portion.

-Our Attack Vector was a bit of a hidden one
+## The whole portion of running the android app and proxy is skipped!

+What we want to do is set up the emulator and proxy the application traffic through Burp.
+Since I am unable to run the app I skipped directly to burp with some the help of just using the burp headers.

-After running the app and capturing the requests in Burpsuite we can perform Remote Code Execution.
+After "running" the app and "capturing" the requests in Burpsuite we can perform Remote Code Execution.

 ```
 POST /api/v4/monitoring/router/dev/check/deviceAccess HTTP/1.1